Ka Malanai at Kailua

 Multiple listings for this building explicitly mention building storage/lockers — phrases include "secure bike & board storage," "storage for your bikes and kayaks," "common storage area for your bikes, surf or paddle boards," and "generous storage."
 At least several different agent remarks reference shared storage or limited on-site storage, and MLS amenities checkboxes also list STORAG/ADDLVSTORAG on some listings (3/20) with one listing showing STORAG in unit features, supporting that the building offers storage units/lockers.

-The remarks consistently mention surfboard or board storage, often alongside kayak and bike storage.
-This is clear evidence that the building offers surfboard storage facilities.
+The listings consistently mention surfboard or board storage, often alongside bike and kayak storage.
+This provides strong evidence that the building offers surfboard storage facilities.

 No analysis available

-Trash chute appears to be supported mainly by MLS checkbox data rather than the remarks.
-About 15 of 20 listings include TRACHU, but none of the public descriptions explicitly say "trash chute," "garbage chute," or similar.
-This is reasonable to include with moderate confidence, but the evidence is less direct than for BBQ.
+Trash chute appears supported mainly by MLS amenity data rather than the public remarks.
+About 15 of 20 listings include TRACHU, but none of the remarks explicitly say "trash chute," "garbage chute," or "refuse chute."
+This is enough to include with moderate confidence, but the lack of remark confirmation keeps it below high confidence.

 No analysis available